-The processed water disposal system consists of: (1) a vapor recompression distillation unit (main evaporator) that will distill the processed water in a closed cycle and collect the purified distillate for subsequent release by vaporization; (2) an auxiliary evaporator that will further concentrate the bottoms from the main evaporator; (3) a flash vaporizer unit that will heat and vaporize the purified distillate from the main evaporator and release the vapor to the atmosphere in a controlled and monitored manner; (4) a waste dryer that will further evaporate water from the concentrated waste and produce a dry solid; and (5) a packaging system that will prepare the dry solid waste in containers acceptable for shipment and for burial in a commercial low level radioactive waste disposal site.
+The processed water disposal system consists of: (1) a vapor recompression distillation unit (main evaporator) that distills the processed water in a closed cycle and collects the purified distillate for subsequent release by vaporization; (2) an auxiliary evaporator that further concentrates the bottoms from the main evaporator; (3) a flash vaporizer unit that heats and vaporizes the purified distillate from the main evaporator and releases the vapor to the atmosphere in a controlled and monitored manner; (4) a waste dryer that further evaporates water from the concentrated waste and produces a dry solid; and (5) a packaging system that prepares the dry solid waste in containers acceptable for shipment and for burial in a commercial low level radioactive waste disposal site.
 A block diagram of the process is shown in Figure 1.